 4. Solar Filters

-I’m sure you’ve been told never to look directly at the Sun.
-Or maybe you’ve had to learn the hard way, like Galileo.
-And it’s also true that you should never take a picture of the Sun with your camera.
+I’m sure you’ve been told to never look directly at the Sun.
+Or maybe you had to learn the hard way, like Galileo.
+It’s also true that you should never take a picture of the sun with your camera.
 You’ll blind yourself and break your camera sensor.

 Solar filters make solar photography possible.
-They limit the power and the light emitted from the Sun, allowing you to get a shot.
+They limit the power and the light emitted from the sun, allowing you to get a shot.
 They’re ideal for shooting events like a solar eclipse.
 Our top pick is the Thousand Oaks Optical Solar Filter.

 How to Use a Solar Filter